privacyidea/privacyidea/doc/installation/ubuntu.rst

    deb http://lancelot.netknights.it/community/bionic/stable bionic main

-.. note:: The link http://lancelot.netknights.it/community/.../stable is not ment to be called in the browser - you will get a 404.
+.. note:: The link http://lancelot.netknights.it/community/.../stable is not meant to be called in the browser - you will get a 404.
 This is OK.
-   This is not a link that is ment to be called directly.
+   This is not a link that is meant to be called directly.
 Rather it is used as a base for apt to fetch packages.
    If you still fail to fetch packages, you might most probably need to check your firewall and proxy settings.